ufal/UMR/doc/alignment.md

     `(s6t / temporal-quantity :quant (s6s2 / several) :unit (s6d / day) :mod (s6n / next))`;
     here, `s6s2`, `s6d` and `s6n` are aligned to their respective tokens while `s6t` is unaligned.
-  * What about a situation when the parent node has one (or more) child node and at the same time also an attribute like `:quant` with just numerical value?

 * While the above rules strive to align as many non-punctuation tokens as possible, it is not required that all of them are aligned to concepts.
 There may be words that are not even distantly related to any individual node; such